Content creators

 Ads might help beginners test the waters, but lasting Telegram monetization comes from subscriptions, automation, and owning the infrastructure.
 The 2025 playbook is about control, smart metrics, and scalable tools that grow with you.
 If you’re ready to turn your channel into a real business, explore Scrile Connect and see what custom development can unlock.

-Can Telegram be monetized?
+Can Telegram be monetized in 2025?

 How much does Telegram pay for 1k views?